Dallas

 Your child’s doctor will ask detailed questions about allergy symptoms and history.
 The doctor may consider ordering a blood test and/or perform skin prick food allergy tests, which indicate whether food-specific IgE antibodies are present in your child’s body.

-If your child is allergic to a food, he or she must avoid the allergenic food, and both children and caregivers should be educated on how to avoid these foods and how to administer epinephrine in the case of accidental exposure.
+If your child is allergic to a food, they must avoid the allergenic food, and both children and caregivers should be educated on how to avoid these foods and how to administer epinephrine in the case of accidental exposure.

 Some children outgrow, or have less severe reactions with, allergies to eggs or cow’s milk, but peanut, tree nut, fish, and shellfish allergies seem to be long-lasting.